On the Convergence to a Global Solution of Shuffling-Type Gradient Algorithms: Introduction

 In the last decade, neural network-based models have shown great success in many machine learning applications such as natural language processing \citep{icml_Collobert,coling_Goldberg}, computer vision and pattern recognition \citep{iclrGoodfellow, cvpr_He015}.
 The training task of many learning models boils down to the following finite-sum minimization problem:

 where $f(\cdot; i) : \R^d\to\R$ is smooth and possibly non-convex for $i \in [n] := \set{1,\cdots,n}$.
 Solving the empirical risk minimization \eqref{ERM_problem_01} had been a difficult task for a long time due to the non-convexity and the complicated learning models.
 Later progress with stochastic gradient descent (SGD) and its variants \citep{RM1951,AdaGrad,KingmaB14} have shown great performance in training deep neural networks.
+These stochastic first-order methods are favorable thanks to its scalability and efficiency in dealing with large-scale problems.
 At each iteration SGD samples an index $i$ uniformly from the set $\{1, \dots, n\}$, and uses the individual gradient $\nabla f(\cdot; i)$ to update the weight.

-While there has been much attention on the theoretical aspect of the traditional i.i.d. (independently identically distributed) version of SGD \citep{Nemirovski2009,ghadimi2013stochastic,Bottou2018,Nguyen2018_sgdhogwild,Nguyen2019_sgd_new_aspects}, practical heuristics often use without-replacement data sampling schemes.
+While there has been much attention on the theoretical aspect of the traditional i.i.d. (independently identically distributed) version of SGD \citep{Nemirovski2009,ghadimi2013stochastic,Bottou2018}, practical heuristics often use without-replacement data sampling schemes.
 Also known as shuffling sampling schemes, these methods generate some random or deterministic permutations of the index set $\{1, 2, \dots, n\}$ and apply gradient updates using these permutation orders.
 Intuitively, a collection of such $n$ individual updates is a pass over all the data, or an epoch.
 One may choose to create a new random permutation at the beginning of each epoch (in Random Reshuffling scheme) or use a random permutation for every epoch (in Single Shuffling scheme).
 Alternatively, one may use a Incremental Gradient scheme with a fixed deterministic order of indices.
 In this paper, we use the term unified shuffling SGD for SGD method using \textit{any} data permutations, which includes the three special schemes described above.